Cande097/TrashExec-v3/README.md

 You can join our discord and ask for help, we do not answer if the issue is publicly noted already in our channels

 Most commons bugs:
-The cache saving might not work in all of the server as functional which might cause script execution not to work, Try setting cahce to 0 from the config.ini to resolve this possible bug
+The cache saving might not work in all of the server as functional which might cause script execution not to work, Try setting cache to 0 from the config.ini to resolve this possible bug

 ## Acknowledgements